16

 systemctl --user status xdg-desktop-portal.service

-What is the principle of operation XDG-Desktop-portal.Service?
+What is the working principle of xdg-desktop-portal.service?

-How to delete XDG-DESKTOP-Portal.Service?
+How to remove xdg-desktop-portal.service?

 sudo apt purge xdg-desktop-portal xdg-desktop-portal-gtk